Page MenuHome GnuPG

 Tooltip:

 Ask the sender for an updated certificate.
-Alternatively, check if the signature was made before the certificate expired.
-If so, you can decide to trust it.
+If you can assure that the signature was made before the expiration date, you may trust it.

 b: revoked certificate